jainayushjain95/GFGProblems/README.md

 Problem 015  -> Tail Recursive Factorial
 Problem 016  -> String is Palindrome
 Problem 017  -> Sum of digits of a number
+Problem 018  -> Max no of pieces from a rope of sizes a or b or c